 The equation for an adjustment takes the general form:

-EnergyUsageNew = EnergyUsageBaseline X Change in Conditions
+EnergyUsageNew = EnergyUsageBaseline +/- Adjustments

 For example, an engineer may estimate the impact of a change in occupancy on the overall energy usage in a building.
-The adjustment factor to be applied may come from a whole building simulation that estimates the impact based upon the existing systems and their ability to modulate to respond to higher or lower occupancy.
+The adjustment factor to be applied may come from a whole building simulation that estimates the impact based upon the existing systems and their ability to modulate to respond to higher or lower occupancy, or a spreadsheet calculation method.
 Alternatively it might be derived from a comparison of actual usage data for periods of lower or higher occupancy.

 Alternative M&V Method